wingtorres/coawst-conda/README.md

 ```
 export USE_NETCDF4=ON
 ```
-And lastly to specify a location for the MCT libraries to installed.
+Specify a location for the MCT libraries to installed.
 ```
 export MCT_PATH=${HOME}/COAWST/Lib/MCT
 export MCT_INCDIR=${MCT_PATH}/include